HemesshRam/Web-Automation-using-Gemini-2.5-Computer-Use/README.md

-# Enterprise Web Automation Framework
+# Enterprise Web Automation Framework using Gemini 2.5 Computer Use Model

 A production-grade, agentic web automation framework powered by **Gemini 2.5 Computer Use Model**.
 It features intelligent fallback analysis, natural language task execution, advanced anti-bot detection bypass, industrial standards, and an enterprise-level architecture.